Umuzi-org/ACN-syllabus/content/projects/tdd/string-calculator/_index.md

 ## Instructions For Reviewers

-- Tests are nessesary for this project.
-Proper testing to be followed.
-If someone uses mocks and spies - that is incompetent.
+- Proper TDD to be followed.
+Mocks and Spies are not needed for this project.

-- Make sure that the output is as per project instructions.
-Proper error handling to be used. no `print`, `console.log`. an error is to be thrown when needed and a value returned when needed.
+- Proper error handling to be used. no `print`/`console.log`. an exception is to be thrown when needed and a value returned when needed.

-- Ensure that the add function takes in the correct data-type as argument - the datatype should be a string.
+- Ensure that the add function the takes a string as an argument.

 - There is to be only one function.
 The `add()` function.

+- Understanding of regular expression methods should be demonstrated within the project.